Skip to content

 Reseda luteola L.

-Used for thousands of years, Gaude gives a pale yellow pigment.
-It used to be the main source of yellow, orange and green dyes for the Egyptian dyers from the 1st to the 10th century.
+Used for millennia, Weld produces a pale yellow pigment.
+It was the main source of yellow, orange, and green dyes for Egyptian dyers from the 1st to the 10th century.

 Rhus semialata Murray

-The galls harvested from the Chinese Sumac (Rhus semialata) are rich in gallotanins.
-Reduced to powder, the galls give a nice beige color.
+Galls collected from the Chinese Sumac (Rhus semialata) are rich in gallotannins.
+Ground into powder, the galls produce a beautiful beige.

 Ricinus communis L.

-The castor is a shrub with imposing leaves, whose seeds offer by cold pressure process, an excellent vegetable oil to nourish and strengthen the hair, the lashes and the eyebrows.
+Of tropical origin, castor bean is a shrub with impressive leaves whose seeds offer, through cold pressing, a high-quality vegetable oil to nourish and strengthen hair, eyelashes, and eyebrows.

 Rosa x damascena Mill.

-The Damask rose has been revered since antiquity, representing the icon of womanhood and femininity.
-The powdered flowers give a powdery Pink pigment with soothing and invigorating biological properties.
+Damask rose has been revered since ancient times, representing the icon of woman and femininity.
+The powdered flowers produce a powdery pink pigment with soothing and toning biological properties.

 Rubia tinctorum L.